ogonz007/neuron/PSEUDOCODE.md

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/synapse.gif)

-Based on the breif description of some of the properties of a neuron, we will generate some code that will model a small network of two neurons.
-Neuron 1 will receive a breif excitatory sine wave stimulus.
+Based on the breif description of some of the properties of a neuron, we generated some code that models a small network of two neurons.
+Neuron 1 receives a breif excitatory sine wave stimulus.
-Neuron 1 will the send an electrical pulse to Neuron 2.
-This signal will results in the excitation of Neuron 2 which will then send a signal back to Neuron 1.
+Neuron 1 then sends an electrical pulse to Neuron 2.
+This signal results in the excitation of Neuron 2 which then sends a signal back to Neuron 1.
 In this sense, the two neurons are forming recurrent connections with each other.
 A cartoon representation of the small neural circuit is shown below:

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/2neuronCartoon_woEqns.gif)